queue

 Example

-queue.submit({ alert, detail }, { queueName: "sqs" })
+queue.submit({ alert, detail }, { queueName: "sqs" }, lib.log)

-(static) subscribe(channel, options, callbackopt)
+(static) subscribe(subject, options, callbackopt)

 Description: